-- 1. On 8 May 2001, following the Office of Fair Trading (OFT) investigation into the proposed acquisition of British Interactive Broadcasting Holdings Ltd (BIB) by British Sky Broadcasting Group plc (Sky), the Secretary of State for Trade and Industry accepted undertakings in lieu of reference to the Competition Commission (CC) (the Undertakings) from Sky.
-The Undertakings require Sky to provide a clean feed of its channels to other parties without interactive services or icons. - 2.
+- 1. On 8 May 2001, the Secretary of State for Trade and Industry accepted undertakings in lieu of reference to the Competition Commission (CC) (the Undertakings) from British Sky Broadcasting Group plc (Sky).
+This followed an Office of Fair Trading (OFT) investigation into a proposed transaction by which Sky would increase its shareholding of British Interactive Broadcasting Holdings Ltd (BIB) from 32.5% to 80.1%.
+The Undertakings require Sky to provide a clean feed of its channels to other broadcasters without interactive service icons. - 2.
 In November 2019, Sky requested the Competition and Markets Authority (CMA) carry out a review of the undertakings on the basis that it considered them to be no longer appropriate.
 It considered the undertakings to be obsolete as a result of changes in interactive TV services, and the pay TV sector, which have taken place since 2001. - 3.
-The CMA is now considering whether to launch a review of the Undertakings.
-The CMA invites comments on whether this proposed review should be launched.
+From 30 January 2023 to 17 February 2023 the CMA carried out a public consultation (the ITC) on whether to launch a review of the Undertakings.
+The CMA received no responses to the ITC and has now decided to prioritise the launch of a review of the Undertakings.